 - All activities must be supervised. - The type of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - On-Site Supervision is required when trained students are moving and handling equipment (e.g., lifting, setting up/taking down/adjusting). - Ratio of certified Lifequards to students: 2 Lifequards per 1-50 students. - The Community Coach Liaison must be accessible to the Community Coach and students (at practices and competitions).
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - On-Site Supervision is required when trained students are moving and handling equipment (e.g., lifting, setting up/taking down/adjusting). - Ratio of certified Lifeguard to athlete: 2 Lifeguards per 1-50 athletes. - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - The Community Coach Liaison must be accessible to the Community Coach and students (at practices and competitions).
 The level of support will be commensurate with the expertise and qualifications of the Community Coach as determined by the Principal/Designate. - As a minimum the Community Coach Liaison will provide In-the-Area supervision for all practices and competitions.
 Direct Supervision is required if a Community Coach is under the age of 18.